deadlyvipers/dojo_rules/introduction.md

-My name is Patrick and this is an introduction.
+My username is moorepatrick and this is an introduction.